lucy-sha512/archethic-docs/docs/learn/sharding/replication-attestation.md

 title: Replication attestation
 ---

-How to ensure a minimun of confirmation from the storage nodes to ensure the data availability of a given transaction.
+How to ensure that a particular transaction has at least one confirmation from the storage nodes to guarantee data availability.
-If we are not providing this kind of mechanism, we can end up into a network split / mistmatch where shards and beacon aren't cross linked.
+Without this kind of approach, we risk creating a network split or mismatch where beacons and shards aren't connected to one another.
-Also we do not want to overload the beacon chain by broadcasting it with hundred of messages for single transaction summary.
+Additionally, we don't want to broadcast hundreds of messages for a single transaction summary, which would overload the beacon chain.

 ## Heuristic solution